Contains the active ingredient amiodarone (as amiodarone hydrochloride)

 Be careful when driving or operating machinery until you know how this medicine affects

-you.
-Amiodarone may cause drowsiness, dizziness or blurred vision in some people,
+Amiodarone may cause drowsiness, dizziness or blurred vision in some people, especially

-may make you feel more sleepy, dizzy or light-headed and less alert than usual.
+The combination may make you feel more sleepy, dizzy or light-headed and less alert

-amiodarone tablets may make your skin more sensitive to the sun.
-This can range from
+Taking amiodarone tablets may make your skin more sensitive to the sun.
+This can range

 Tell your doctor as soon as possible if you do not feel well while taking amiodarone